Rishiofficial432-432/lexus/explain.md

 ### Module 6: Google Workspace & External Connections

-You can securely connect your Google account to Lexus.
+You can securely connect your Google account to LEXUS.
 Once connected, you can search your Google Drive from within the app.
-When you find a Google Doc or Sheet you want to import, a single click will create a new note in Lexus containing the full content of that file, preserving its formatting.
+When you find a Google Doc or Sheet you want to import, a single click will create a new note in LEXUS containing the full content of that file, preserving its formatting.

 ### Global Intelligence: Features That Work Everywhere